sayjava/deputy/docs/assertions.md

 ## Request Sequence Assertions

-The `behave` can also match the order in which requests are received by the server.
+Request can also matched int the order in which they are received by the server.

 ### Requests were received in a particular order